Jami Carmichael

 Guiding questions:

-How do social studies educators engage in and sustain justice-oriented practices?
+How do social studies educators conceptualize and engage in student-centered, justice-oriented teaching practices?

-How can social studies educators leverage AI to advance student learning and deepen relational connections with students?
+How do social studies educators engage technologies, including AI, to enhance student learning and engagement?

-How does the current politicization of education shape educator well-being and how are educators responding?
+How do sociopolitical climates shape educator well-being and how are educators responding?

 What supports do educators need to nurture and sustain their well-being?